コンテンツにスキップ

 Okada Museum of Art

-Our final recommendation is the Okada Museum of Art in Kowakudani, which opened in 2013.
-It is a facility where you can enjoy the beautiful nature of Kowakudani and Eastern art.
+Finally, let me introduce the Okada Museum of Art in Kowakidani, which opened in 2013.
+It's a facility where you can enjoy the beautiful nature of Kowakidani and Oriental art.

-On this Instagram page, you can not only find information about the facility, but also enjoy the changing seasonal scenery of the surrounding nature.
+On this Instagram account, you can enjoy not only information about the facility itself, but also the surrounding nature, which changes with the seasons.

-The Okada Museum of Art's iconic mural, "Wind and Time," depicting the wind god and thunder god painted by Fukui Kotaro, is 12 meters long and 30 meters wide, and is made up of 640 gold panels joined together.
-It's even more impressive when viewed in person.
-You can also enjoy the view while soaking in the footbath cafe, which uses 100% natural hot spring water.
+The magnificent mural of Fujin and Raijin (the gods of wind and thunder), "Kaze-Toki" (Wind and Time), painted by Kotaro Fukui, is a symbol of the Okada Museum of Art.
+This work, measuring 12 meters high and 30 meters wide, is made up of 640 gold-leaf panels joined together, and is even more impressive when viewed on its actual scale.
+You can also enjoy viewing it while relaxing in the footbath cafe, which uses 100% natural hot spring water.

-The museum displays around 450 pieces, focusing on works from Asia, including Japan, Korea, and China.
-This facility allows visitors to enjoy a wide range of works, from early modern and contemporary Japanese paintings to Oriental ceramics, clay figurines, and Buddhist statues.
-(This photo is from the "DOKI Pottery!
-Clay Figurines and Bronzeware" exhibition held in 2020.)
+The museum houses approximately 450 exhibits, primarily focusing on works from East Asia, including Japan, Korea, and China.
+Visitors can enjoy a wide variety of art, from early modern and modern Japanese paintings to East Asian ceramics, as well as clay figurines and Buddhist statues.
+(This image is from the "DOKI Pottery!
+Clay Figurines and Bronze Artifacts Exhibition" held in 2020.)

-The garden was designed with the concept of "A garden space where you can feel the blessings of nature - the vitality of spring water and trees," and the lush greenery and waterscape create a quiet and comfortable space.
+The garden was designed with the concept of "a garden space where you can feel the blessings of nature—spring water and the vitality of trees," and the abundant greenery and water features create a quiet and pleasant space.

 [Okada Museum of Art]